|Zinnia garden in August - masses of blooms (shown at the front is Zinnia Sprite, Zinnia Giant Dahlia mix)|

 This is a fragrant, smoky chilli paste that can be added to noodles, fried rice, stir-fries, casseroles.

-Recently, I entered a chilli competition and ended up winning 5 kilos - yes, 5 kilos of freshly picked chillies.
+Recently, I entered a chilli competition run by Victoriana Nursery and ended up winning 5 kilos - yes, 5 kilos of freshly picked chillies.
 When they arrived, I gasped.
 It was a biiiig box of chillies.
 After many hours of heavy duty pickling and freezing, I decided to use the remaining chillies to make a Malaysian chilli paste called sambal.

 There are so many sambal pastes in Malaysia, some made from raw chillies, some are left to ferment and some, like the Sambal Tumis are made from cooked chillies (the word "tumis" is Malay for sauté).
 You know what happens to chillies when they are cooked gently over a low heat for a long time?
 They turn deep red and develop a kind of sweet smokiness; and tantalising flavours emerge that taste completely unlike it in its raw form.

 To make this sambal paste, you will need to de-seed the chillies, which is actually not as tedious as it sounds.
 I don't wear gloves, but most people would advise you to.
 Having spent my childhood years in Malaysia means that I have no fear of chillies, nor the heat, nor the inevitable burning sensation which comes with handling them.
 Its not that I don't feel the burn, it is just that it doesn't bother me.